Casting from the YouTube app & YouTube.com

-Tap the Cast button > Stop Casting.
+Tap the Cast button > Disconnect.

 You can continue to use your phone or tablet to perform other tasks while your video is playing.
 To play, pause, or navigate with the scrollbar, use your device as you normally would to control playback.
 If you want to 'cast' the video back to your phone and tablet, simply press the 'Cast' button once more, and select your phone or tablet from the list of available devices.

 While watching a video, you can add more videos to your TV queue by selecting Add to TV queue on your mobile device or desktop.
 To see your TV queue, click YouTube logo which functions as a back button until you see TV queue.
 Any device that is connected to your Wi-Fi network can cast videos and add to the TV queue.
 You can read more about this feature here.